sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 max_object -- Returns the largest object number ever assigned to a created object. obj `max_object` ()

-Note that the object with this number may no longer exist; it may have been recycled.
+//TODO update for how Toast handles recycled objects if it is different Note that the object with this number may no longer exist; it may have been recycled.
 The next object created will be assigned the object number one larger than the value of `max_object()`.
 The next object getting the number one larger than `max_object()` only applies if you are using built-in functions for creating objects and does not apply if you are using the `$recycler` to create objects.

 ##### Object Movement